Echoxu101/Echoxu101/README.md

 ### Hi there 👋

-- 👨‍💻 I’m a Global Technical Talent Acquisition Partner at PayPal.
-My expertise covers a wide range of recruitment activities, including full cycle hiring, strategic talent mapping, direct sourcing, employer branding, talent intelligence, candidate experience and international relocations.
+- 👨‍💻 I’m a Global Technical Talent Acquisition Partner at MeshyAI.
+My expertise covers a wide range of recruitment activities, including full cycle hiring, strategic talent mapping, direct sourcing, employer branding, talent intelligence and candidate experience.
 I am good at building and expanding engineering teams from scratch.

 - 🌱 **What I do:**
   Talent Sourcing /